Urban Hymns

 Urban Hymns received widespread praise from music critics, many of whom praised Ashcroft's role in making the album; several saw it in the context of Britpop; and others touched on the overall quality of the writing.
 Retrospective reviews focused on how the Verve mixed their new sound with their old sound and on McCabe's role in the album.
 It peaked at number one in Ireland, New Zealand, Sweden, and the UK and reached the top 10 in Australia, Austria, Finland, France, Italy, Norway, and Portugal.
 Initially selling 250,000 copies in its first week of release, Urban Hymns went on to become the fifth fastest-selling album in the UK and has been certified 11-times platinum in the UK by the British Phonographic Industry (BPI).
 The album's first three singles peaked within the top ten of the UK Singles Chart, with "The Drugs Don't Work" peaking the highest at number one.
 The BPI have subsequently certified the album's songs: "Bitter Sweet Symphony" at quadruple platinum; "The Drugs Don't Work" and "Lucky Man" at platinum; and "Sonnet" at gold.

 At the 1998 Brit Awards, the Verve won Best Album for Urban Hymns and Best Producer alongside Youth and Potter.
 Melody Maker, NME, and The Village Voice included the album on their lists of the year's best releases; NME also included it on their list of the 500 best albums of all time, while author Colin Larkin featured it in his book All Time Top 1000 Albums (2000).
 It has appeared on best-of lists for the Britpop genre by Musikexpress, Pitchfork, and The Village Voice.
-Urban Hymns, alongside OK Computer (1997) by Radiohead, is seen as leading to the end of Britpop and influencing acts such as Travis.
-"Bitter Sweet Symphony" was the genre's last anthem, while "The Drugs Don't Work" has become a cross-generational song.
+Urban Hymns, alongside OK Computer (1997) by Radiohead, is seen as leading to the end of Britpop and influencing post-Britpop acts such as Travis.
+"Bitter Sweet Symphony" was Britpop's last anthem, while "The Drugs Don't Work" has become a cross-generational song.